johnnewman/CircularSpinner/README.md

 ## CircularSpinner

 A small SwiftUI package for drawing an animated circular spinner.
+Enjoy!

+🚧 This package is under development.

-The view will infinitely animate a circle with a foreground that spins.
-The circle foreground and background can be any ShapeStyle.
-Have fun!
+CircularSpinner is a stroked circle with an animated puck in its foreground that infinitely spins.
+The foreground and background can be any ShapeStyle.
+By default, the spinner will fill its container's size.

+#### API

 You can create a simple spinner using the default initalizer parameters:
 ```Swift
 CircularSpinner()
 ```

-Or you can get fancy with animations and shapes:
+You can also customize the animation timing and styling:
 ```Swift
 CircularSpinner(
     animationDuration: 1.5,